 Participation in a Syndicate.

-Each invited company will be able send to SynPat an executed Request to Participate.
+Each invited company will be able to send to SynPat an executed Request to Participate.

 During the Due Diligence Period, SynPat will receive Requests to Participate, and will try to form a Syndicate based on the Maximum Committed Fee stated in each received Request to Participate.